A Wedding Party with a Romantic Tuscan Ambiance

 Find a Piece of Tuscany

 The key is to assemble the table elements in a seemingly random fashion for a warmly inviting look.
-Organza wrapped vases bearing red roses is one example.
+Colorfully wrapped vases bearing red roses are one example.

 Alternatively, recreate the look and feel of a vineyard by setting up vertical trellises bearing plants around the venue, or positioning smaller ones above the tables and embellishing these with bunches of grapes and grape leaves.